-I’ve been acting as long as I can remember really, I started off in Stagecoach when I was really young, I’ve been dancing, acting and singing since I was three and a half.
-I done drama in high school and at A Level, then I went to the London College of Music and I did musical theatre there.
-I never really thought acting was my strong suit until I came to college and they said to me, you’re quite good at this, I was like nah, I’m just a singer!
+I’ve been acting as long as I can remember.
+I started off in Stagecoach when I was really young, I’ve been dancing, acting and singing since I was three and a half.
+I did drama in high school and at A Level, then I went to the London College of Music and I did musical theatre there.
+I never really thought acting was my strong suit until I came to college and they said to me, “you’re quite good at this”, I was like nah, I’m just a singer!
 I’ve now really taken on acting as another string to my bow, and I really enjoy it.

 Have you always performed opera and how did you get into this style of music?

-I was classically trained, my old singing teacher, who is opera singer Dennis O’Neill’s sister, actually saw me sing in a competition, I used to just sing pop songs all the time, and she said, you know there’s an element there and we’d like to bring it out, and the next thing I know I was singing arias, and singing in Italian and being trained classically.
+I was classically trained, my old singing teacher, who is opera singer Dennis O’Neill’s sister, actually saw me sing in a competition.
+I used to just sing pop songs all the time, and she said that there was an element there and they’d like to bring it out, and the next thing I know I was singing arias, and singing in Italian and being trained classically.
 My voice has completely changed now, I hit twenty-one and my voice went lower and now all of a sudden I’m strictly musical theatre.
 The opera has really helped to bring a lot of power behind my voice, it’s really good to have that classical training behind you, it’s like a backbone for anything I think, I’d definitely go back into opera but maybe I’d have to be an alto rather than a soprano now haha!

 Are there any plans to release an EP or album?